-Potential Risk Potential Impact Mitigation Economic Risk (continued) cost of living being exacerbated by rising energy prices caused by poor Government energy policy decision-making in the rush to go green, reliance for energy supplies on countries with corrupt regimes and the impact of the Russian invasion into Ukraine.
+Potential Risk Potential Impact Mitigation Economic Risk (continued) cost of living being exacerbated by high energy prices caused by poor Government energy policy decision-making in the rush to go green, reliance for energy supplies on Russia and the impact of that country's invasion of Ukraine.
 The Covid-19 pandemic and the measures taken to control the outbreak had already led to volatility in stock markets and other financial markets in the UK and a downturn in the UK economy.
-The future development and long-term impacts of the outbreak are unknown.
-Despite a permanent trade agreement between the UK and EU and the end of the transition period on 31 December 2020 there remains uncertainty and potential volatility in markets and for the economy while practicalities are addressed.
 Operational Risk Failure of the Manager's, or other contracted third parties', accounting systems or disruption to their businesses might lead to an inability to provide accurate reporting and monitoring or loss to shareholders.
-The Manager regularly reviews the performance of third-party suppliers at monthly management meetings and the Board consider at quarterly board meetings.
+The Manager regularly reviews the performance of third-party suppliers at monthly management meetings and the Nomination Committee of the Company considers third-party suppliers' performance annually.
+The Board considers the Manager's performance at every quarterly meeting.
 Concentration Risk Although the Company has a diversified portfolio of investments, the twenty largest investments account for just over half of the total investments.
-A material fall in any one investment can have a significant impact on the overall net asset value.
+A material fall in any one non-money market investment can have a significant impact on the overall net asset value.
 Portfolio weighting limits apply to the portfolio's largest holdings such that no holding is allowed to approach a size of 10% of the portfolio, with action normally taken well before that level particularly where the shares have become overbought with no underlying earnings justification.